 A charity-place will give you a cheaper entry fee but you will have a set fundraising target of £350.
 This is a challenge for those of you that really want to commit to your fundraising and raise as much as you can for Prostate Cancer Research!
 You are definitely welcome to set a higher target, but you’ll be required to raise this as a minimum.
 Don’t worry – we won’t be knocking on your door if you don’t quite hit the target – but if you’re ready to go all out with your fundraising and fully give it your best shot, this is the ticket for you.

 A self-funded place costs more for your registration fee but you can set your own fundraising target.
 If you don’t want to take on the challenge of a set fundraising target, then this is the ticket for you.
 The higher registration fee will cover the cost of your place, and all we ask is that you raise as much as you to support Prostate Cancer Research.

 Whatever ticket you choose, our friendly Events Team will be on hand every step of the way to help you achieve your fundraising dreams.
 We’re also more than happy to have a chat and discuss these options to find the best one for you, so don’t hesitate to get in touch.

 How difficult are the challenges?

-Each event will have its own level of challenge so afterwards you will feel you have achieved your goal, whether that is reaching the summit of Yr Wyddfa or having enjoyed the longer circular route with its high pass returning you to the base camp.
-The multi peak will be the toughest and will be a challenging couple of days, with over 2000m (exact number TBC) of ascent spread across the 2 days.
+Each event will have its own level of challenge so afterwards you will feel you have achieved your goal, whether that is reaching the summit of Yr Wyddfa in Snowdonia itself or up and down a flight of stairs at home!
+The multi peak will be the toughest and will be a challenging couple of days, with 1608m of total ascent spread across the 2 days.
 It is achievable with some training and determination though!

 What level of fitness is required?